 * This jacket provides no insulation.
 It’s meant to be worn as a top shell layer.

 * The hood is a little bulky when not in use.

 * The jacket itself is plain and to the point – hence the “Minimalist” name.

 This L.L.
 Bean Mountain Classic Jacket is super cute and full of personality.
 From the decorative accents to the fit of the jacket, this piece feels and looks outdoorsy.

 Unlike other rain jackets, this jacket is most suitable for light rain or damp days.
 It’s water-resistant (not waterproof) but it’s still great in a drizzle or misty mornings.

-* Classic mountain-inspired styling and decorative accessories.
+* Classic mountain-inspired styling.

 * Budget-friendly option for less wet days.

 * Perfect for layering on damp days with an adjustable drawcord hem.